BytemarkHosting/au/README.md

     $ ls pkg/*.deb
     pkg/projectname_2015020401_amd64.deb

-This can then be uploaded to an apt repository or installed with a `dpkg -i`.
+This can then be uploaded to an apt repository or installed directly with a `dpkg -i`.

 What it Does
 ------------